-- ✤ Menstrual or Destructive Phase
+- ❖ Menstrual or Destructive Phase

-- Follicular or Proliferative Phase
+- ❖ Follicular or Proliferative Phase

-- Ovulatory Phase
+- ❖ Ovulatory Phase

 - Luteal or Secretory Phase

-• These phases show simultaneous synchrony of events in both ovary and uterus.
-Changes in the ovary and the uterus areinduced by the pituitary hormones (LH and FSH) and ovarian hormones (estrogen and progesterone).
+- These phases show simultaneous synchrony of events in both ovary and uterus.
+Changes in the ovary and the uterus are induced by the pituitary hormones (LH and FSH) and ovarian hormones (estrogen and progesterone).

 Phase Days Changes in Changes in Hormonal

-- Ovary Uterus Changes
+Ovary Uterus Changes

 Menstrual 4-5 days Development Breakdown of Decrease in

 Phase of Primary Uterine Progesterone

 follicles endometrial and

 lining leads to Oestrogen

 bleeding

 Follicular 6 th - 13 th Primary Endometrium FSH and

-Phase day follicles grow U Oestrogen
+Phase day follicles grow regenerates Oestrogen

-to become a 0 increase
+1 to become a through increase

-CTU fully mature proliferation
+/ OTU fully mature proliferation

-2 Graafian
+5 Graafian

 follicle

-Ovulatory 14 th day The Graafian LH Peak
+Ovulatory 14 th day The Graafian Increase in LH Peak

 Phase follicle endometrial

 ruptures, and thickness

 releases the

 Ovum (egg)

-Luteal Phase Emptied Endometrium
+Luteal Phase 15 th - 28 th Emptied Endometrium LH and FSH

-day Graafian is prepared
+day Graafian is prepared decrease,

 follicle for Corpus

-develops into - luteum
+develops into implantation luteum

 Corpus if fertilization produces

-luteum of egg takes - 0
+luteum of egg takes progesterone

-place, if
+place, if and its level

 fertilization increases